MuratTunc/go_microservices_rest/Readme.md

-# BASIC MICROSERVICES VIA GOLANG
+# BASIC RESTFUL MICROSERVICE VIA GOLANG

 In this study, I will try to introduce the simplest web-based microservice using the Golang programming language.
 Intermediate level knowledge of Golang language will be sufficient.